-- Read about HIV in other sections of this web site.
+- Read about HIV in other sections of this website.

 - Seek information from government or nonprofit educational organizations with a focus on HIV and AIDS.

-- Talk with others who have been diagnosed as being HIV-positive.
+- Talk with others who are HIV-positive.

 Seek HIV-Positive Support Services

-A wide range of people can help provide you with the emotional and physical support you may need to cope with your diagnosis of HIV.
+A wide range of people can help get you the emotional and physical support you may need to cope with your diagnosis of HIV.
 Seek the help you need -- whether it's getting a ride to doctor visits or simply finding a sympathetic ear.
 Here are some steps you can take right away:

 - Find message boards or chat rooms online.
 Discuss with your doctor the information you get from these sources.
 Some are accurate; some are not.